rgogloza/nextlevelbi/README.md

-Next Level Bi - from standalone DWH through Data Lake into the Cloud (and back?)
+Next Level Bi - from standalone DW through Data Lake into the Cloud with an automation
 =============

 List of issues mentioned on the blog: nextlevelbi.pl

-*   DWH and BI concepts
+*   Data Lake, Data Warehouse and BI concepts
 *   How to do it faster?
 How to build an automation to daily work.
 *   Developers journal - what I'm exploring at the moment
-*   Thoughts about frontend
-*   How to prepare for job interview
+*   Next Level SQL - from 0 to hero: SQL introduction

-Technology stack:
+Author's Technology stack:
 * Informatica PowerCenter
 * SSIS
+* dbt
-* SQL (PL/SQL and T-SQL)
+* SQL and T-SQL
-* Databases and Data Lakes: Netezza, Impala, Oracle, SQL Server
+* Databases and Data Lakes: Netezza, Impala, SQL Server, Oracle
-* PowerShell, Python, VBA
+* Python, PowerShell, VBA
-* Cloud
+* Azure
 * Frontend: Power BI, BO, QlikView
-* Certificates (Azure) - and it's business model

 [NextLevelBi blog](https://nextlevelbi.pl)